rweigel/stats/notes.md

 Note that different experiments can be assigned to an activity:

-* Experiment: Flip a coin 2x and record result of each flip.
-Can ask what fraction of experiments had head for the first flip.
+* Experiment: Flip a coin 2x and record the result of each flip.
+Can ask what fraction of experiments had a head on the first flip.
 * Experiment: Flip a coin 2x and record number of heads and tails.
 Can ask what fraction of experiments had one head.

 ## Outcome